apolichronopoulos/skroutz-vault/README.md

 ## ✨ Features

+- 🔍 Multiple search options:
+  - **Skoop Database Search** (Recommended) - Search using Skoop's SKU database with detailed product information including category and minimum price.
+Only available for Greece (GR) region and requires Skoop to be enabled in your account.
-- 🔍 Search for archived products on Skroutz
+  - **Skroutz Search** (Experimental) - Search archived products on the main Skroutz website
+  - **Google Search** - Search for products using Google with Skroutz domain filter
 - 🌍 Support for multiple regions:
   - 🇬🇷 Greece (skroutz.gr)
   - 🇨🇾 Cyprus (skroutz.com.cy)